priscillasantana/priscillasantana/README.md

 <p>
 Hello, I am a software engineer and front end developer, currently working with React, Javascript and Typescript at Telnyx. </br>
 My first graduation was in international relations, but I have found my path in programming, and transiotioned my career to work in techs </br>
-Coding is my passion and my goal is to keep learning to be a better professional each day.
+Coding is my passion, and my goal is to keep learning to be a better professional each day.
 </p>

 </br>